isomerpages/moe-nls/_co-curriculum/Sports and Games/Sports and Games.md

 **FOOTBALL**

 Football team is made up of Year 1 to Year 4 students; we cater to both the social recreation students and also the competitive school team.
+We welcome students who have the passion and love for the sports.
+During our training sessions, we emphasize on building on our players' character.

+Objectives<br>
+To develop student-athletes who display self-discipline and commitment towards football; and pride and belonging to NorthLight School.

 <img src="/images/eng1.jpeg" align=left style="width:85%">
 <br clear=left>